coatyio/coaty-js/docs/man/developer-guide.md

 Whenever the Communication Manager is stopped, it *deadvertises* the agent's identity automatically and stops resolving its own identity to other agents.

-Tracking agent identities also supports abnormal termination of an agent, e.g. when its process crashed or is killed.
+Tracking agent identities also supports abnormal disconnection or termination of an agent, e.g. when the connection is lost temporarily or when its process crashes or is killed.
 Coaty realizes a "last will" concept for distributed Coaty applications.
 It ensures that even when the Communication Manager disconnects abnormally, all other Coaty agents receive a Deadvertise event with the object ID of the terminating agent's identity.

 To ease programming this pattern, Coaty provides a convenience controller class named [`ObjectLifecycleController`](#object-lifecycle-controller).
 Using this